Copacabana Fort revolt: First revolutionary actions

 Marshal Hermes left his hotel at 23:00.
 He would wait for the 15th Cavalry Regiment near Vila Militar.
-He followed in one of three cars, being intercepted at Engenho de Dentro station by a squadron of the 1st Divisional Cavalry Regiment.
+He went in one of three cars, being intercepted at the Engenho de Dentro station by a squadron of the 1st Divisional Cavalry Regiment.
 After abandoning the car, they managed to reach the farm belonging to deputy Mário Hermes, near Marechal Hermes station.
-The picket of the 15th Cavalru Regiment came, but to arrest the marshal.
+The picket of the 15th Cavalry Regiment arrived, but to arrest the marshal.
 General Ribeiro da Costa announced his arrest at 06:00 in the morning.
-He was arrested on the battleship Floriano.
+Hermes was kept in the battleship Floriano.
 His presence in Vila Militar could have had a great impact.

 At 01:15 or 01:20, Fort Copacabana fired its first shot, targeting the uninhabited island of Cotunduba.
 The shots were heard throughout the city at dawn and marked the beginning of the uprising.
-The second shot went in the same direction, the third, to the rock at the base of Fort Vigia, alerting the population, and the fourth, to the 3rd Infantry Regiment, as a protest against the arrest of Hermes da Fonseca.
-Shots were then expected from the other forts, especially from Santa Cruz and Imbuí, to mark their participation.
-There was only silence.
+The second shot went in the same direction; the third, to the rock at the base of Fort Vigia, alerting the population, and the fourth, to the 3rd Infantry Regiment, as a protest against the arrest of Hermes da Fonseca.
+Shots were then expected from the other forts, especially from Santa Cruz and Imbuí, to mark their participation, but there was only silence.